What did we do in Mongu?

 The skate scene

-Zambian kids are naturally talented but it is a bit more difficult for them to become real skateboarders.
+Zambian kids are naturally talented but it was a bit more difficult for them to have proper conditions.
 They make their own boards from old suitcases and pieces of wood.
-Still they perform crazy tricks with elegant style and you have to wonder how they will progress with a real board and a real skatepark.
+Still they perform crazy tricks with elegant style and you have to wonder about their progress with a real board and a real skatepark now standing.

 Fighting malnutrition has been a long term objective of the local government and other bodies.
 And we want to help.
-We aim to use the remaining space around the skatepark as a garden for agricultural education.
+We aim to use the remaining space around the skatepark for purposes related to the educational activities centered around farming.

 Lukabe Hande skatepark